shamanec/ios-appium-docker/README.md

 3. Provide *localhost* and the Appium port of the device you want to connect to.
 4. Provide **bundleId** capability with *com.apple.Preferences* for example.
 5. Start the session - you should successfully connect to the iOS device and will be able to inspect or interact with applications.

+## Notes
+1. It is possible that the device needs to be connected at least once to Xcode before being able to install WDA ipa on it - can't really confirm because I have only one device.
+2. You can find the logs for each device in *logs/container_$deviceName-$deviceUdid* folder - these include container, Appium and WDA logs.